-The University of Arizona Museum of Art is currently accepting applications for Spring 2017 internships.
-Applications for internships with stipends are due no later than December 9, 2016.
+The University of Arizona Museum of Art is currently accepting applications for Fall 2019 and Spring 2020 internships.
+Applications for Fall 2019 internships are due August 11 and Spring 2020 applications are due December 8.

 Internships at the University of Arizona Museum of Art are primarily for undergraduate and graduate students who wish to gain a meaningful and educational experience working in a museum.
 Contact your desired department early, because internship positions fill quickly.
 Check with your advisor about interning for class credit.

 Kay Jessup Memorial Internship

 The Kay Jessup Memorial Internship is awarded to an undergraduate student interested in pursuing a career in arts education.
 This internship offers a $1,000 stipend as well as practical experience in the world of art education with particular attention paid to the connection between public schools and museums.
 This internship fulfills an educational partnership with Borton Magnet School (700 E 22nd St, Tucson).
 This intern will be assigned to work with the art teacher and other project-based coordinators at Borton on arts-based projects.
 The scope and sequence of their work will provide the student with a hands-on experience in classroom art education as well as community/museum art education experience.